amrit-niure/hrm/README.md

 This is an **all-in-one HR and Payroll Management System** designed to **simplify payroll, automate attendance tracking, and streamline recruitment & onboarding**. 🚀

-This document serves as an initial **README** for your final-year project, outlining the **core functionality, key features, and database structure** of the system.